mihirpaldhikar/pu-convocation/PUCONVOCATION_COM_CHANGELOG.md

+## 3.0.0-beta.1 (October 30, 2024)

+### Fix:

+- Fix an issue in which the undici module of Node.js was causing Response error.
+This issue is now eliminated by removing builtin fetch function and replace it with AuthController, which uses axios under the hood for making HTTP Requests.

 ## 3.0.0-canary.2 (October 29, 2024)

 ### Fix:

 - Fix an issue in which the "TypeError: Response.clone: Body has already been consumed." was thrown due to issue with Undici module bundled with Node.js v20+.
 Until the error is fixed, the Node.js v18 will be used.

 ## 3.0.0-canary.1 (October 25, 2024)